Projects & Scholars

 Hilde Dahl, Norwegian University of Science and Technology, Norway

 Hilde Dahl is writing a doctoral thesis on perceptions of dangerousness and the collaboration between law and psychiatry in criminal asylums in Norway 1895-1940.
-Her project is called “The Institutionalization of dangerousness and madness, criminal asylums in Norway 1895-1940″, and it explores the reasons for, and the effects of, establishing criminal asylums in Norway.
+Her project is called “The Mental Machine.
+Perspectives on Norwegian Forensic Psychiatry and Criminology in the 20th Century.”

 Janette Dinishak, University of California, Santa Cruz, USA